Khrystya20/Iac_Automation_configuration/README.md

-# PostgreSQL Streaming Replication Setup with Ansible & Terraform
+# PostgreSQL Streaming and Logical Replication Setup with Ansible & Terraform

 This project automates the creation of **two cloud servers** and configures **PostgreSQL streaming and logical replication** between them using **Terraform** and **Ansible**.